-The above costs reflect the estimated tuition and fees for all required credit hours, based on the most common program sequences, taken over the course of three semesters (full-time) or five semesters (part-time).
+The above costs reflect the estimated tuition and fees for all required credit hours, based on the most common program sequences, taken over the course of four semesters (full-time) or six semesters (part-time).
 Program cost may vary depending on program sequencing.

 Tuition rates may change without notice.
 This information comes from the University of Utah’s Income Accounting and Student Loan Services, which has the most current information.

 There are many student loan programs available to help finance graduate education.
 Loan programs of particular interest to graduate students are:

 Applicants can apply for most loans through the University of Utah Financial Aid and Scholarships Office.

 To begin the process of applying for federal assistance, fill out the Free Application for Federal Student Aid (FAFSA).